 The model is the oldest 3-dimensional ship model of a late medieval ship in Europe.
 Hence also important as a source for ship historical research.

-The Mataró ship was a Cocca, a Mediterranean Iberian variant of the Northern European Kog.
+Type: The Mataró ship was a Cocca, a Mediterranean Iberian variant of the Northern European Kog.

 The cog was the trade ship between about 1250-1450 used by the Hanseatic cities.
 In the 14th century the Cog was taken, among other things, in Catalunia.
 (You can compare this a bit with the car industry nowadays, models and innovations are adopted and adapted).
 Local adjustments lead to the Coccha.
 (Important adjustments were the extra Latin triangular sail on a second mast.
 And the car lots (cold against each other) of the skin planks.
 In Northern Europe the skin planks were overlapped (overlapped as roof tiles).

 In the 2nd half of the 15th century, Iberian shipbuilders experimented intensively in sailing power and scaling up.
 Bigger ships means more cargo.
 The new armament with cannons also required a different construction of the hull.
 The cog and Coccas no longer met the requirements of the new age.

 Preserved on display in the Maritiem Museum (Maritime Museum) in Rotterdam.